-The process of USAV referee certification includes several tasks that prepare the member to have intellectual information about the rules, techniques, mechanics and procedures (the USAV Indoor Domestic Competition Regulations {DCR-rule book}, clinic, exam, and further recommended study).
+The process of USAV referee certification includes several tasks that prepare the member to have intellectual information about the rules, techniques, mechanics and procedures (the USAV Indoor rule book, clinic, exam, and further recommended study).
 In having an introduction to the rules through study, and additionally observing matches and watching trained referees, the referee must also pass the practical ratings needed to obtain some type of referee certification.
 These ratings are completed on approved forms by approved referee raters at live matches (or, in some cases, scrimmages) where the candidate displays the ability to conduct the match properly.
+If scrimmages are utilized, the host club "must" ensure the players are wearing a uniform with a number, and that time outs and substitutions are administered properly.
+A true match environment is required.